-135 US Bureau of Transportation Statistics (2023) U.S. Airline Traffic by Airport
+135 US Bureau of Transportation Statistics (2023) U.S. Airline Traffic by Airport to lower international values in 2022.
+Domestic aviation, flights to the continent, have largely made up for the difference.

 136 Intergovernmental Panel on Climate Change (IPCC) 2019 Refinement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories